kevald1963/milestone-2-interactive-front-end/README.md

-# Tyne & Wear Public Transport Users Group website redesign, Phase 2
-- Implements the inclusion of interactive route maps, map markers, etc using Google Maps API.
+# Tyneside Hospital Route Finder App

 ## Introduction

-This project implements a slimmed-down version of the 'Tyne & Wear Public Transport Users Group' website prototype (click [here](https://github.com/kevald1963/milestone-1-twptug-redesign/) to view the FULL site implemented, so far, on GitHub).
-The reason for developing an interactive front-end within a cut-down version of the website is to avoid presenting the course assessor with a busy and over-cluttered project.
-The changes implemented in this project have also been merged into the FULL site, as referenced above.
+This project finds and displays interactive routes maps between main population areas and local hospitals in the Tyne & Wear, England, UK, for various modes of transport using Google Maps.
+Public transport timetable information is also provided, in text format, to accompany the visual map routes, when this mode of transport is selected.
+It also provides the facility to display map markers for various points of interest such as Metro stations, bus stations, Ferry terminals and hospitals.

 ### Aims For This Release

-The aim of the update to the website is to provide a travel information service to people in the borough of South Tyneside who wish to travel from the major towns to the two hospitals that now serve the borough. public transport
+The aims of the release are:
+- to provide visual route information to people in Tyneside wishing to travel from it major population areas to any of the hospitals that serve the county.
+- separately display Metro, train, ferry and bus stations using markers, with clustering of markers where appropriate.
+- provide timetable information in text format corresponding to public transport services on any routes displayed.

 ## UX

 ### Website Audience

-This consists of public transport users, local group activists, Management Committee members, partner organisations, Media organisations, other UK community transport organisations, Nexus officials, and local councillors.
+This consists of public transport users, cyclists, pedestrians and drivers wishing to travel to and from hospitals in and around Tyne & Wear.

 ### User Stories